 The amazing part about epigenetics and disease prevention is that we can flick the switches on or off in order to promote health and prevent disease, and epigenetic changes can be reversible.
 Meaning that by cleaning up our diet and lifestyle, we can impact the trajectory of our health, even after a diagnosis.

 Dr. Weston A. Price, a dentist, was one of the first to study this.
 He looked at identical twins in which one twin ate the traditional diet they grew up with and the other moved to a big city and adopted a modernized, processed diet.
-Their genetics were identical, but through diet and lifestyle, the genetics began to express themselves in different ways.
-These genetic expressions were then passed along through generations.
+Thier genetics were identical, but through diet and lifestyle, the genetics began to express themselves in different ways.
+These genetic expressions are passed along through generations.

 This is a very logical explanation for why my generation is generally more predisposed to a whole lot more autoimmune diseases, cancer and diabetes than my grandmother’s generation.